 13.2.4 Configurations and settings API

-DASH streaming may be configured with the parameters provided in Table 13.2.4-1.
+DASH streaming for a particular downlink media delivery session may be configured by the 5GMSd-Aware Application at reference point M7d or by the Media Session Handler at reference point M11d with the parameters provided in table 13.2.4-1.
 Note that these parameters may be set and they may also be observed.

-Table 13.2.4-1: Configuration API
+Table 13.2.4-1: Media Player Configuration API